At the start of my career, I was frantically obsessed about building Startups.

 It wasn’t really a surprise that I started my career working in a tech consultancy after finishing my degree in architecture.

-Over the years, as my work experience grew, my understanding for business expanded and also my view on life changed, I quickly came to the realization that the Startup world is full of S***.
+Over the years, as my work experience grew, my understanding for business expanded and also my view on life changed, I quickly came to the realization that the Startup world is not for me.

-In this article, I want to give you 3 reasons why entering the Startup world can lead to unhappiness and why you should build a Lifestyle Business instead.
+In this article, I want to give you 3 reasons why entering the Startup world can lead to unhappiness and building a Lifestyle Business maybe a better choice in the long run.

 1. The Hope for Fame and Fortune